- #IWill Scotland

 Free training to equip Scotland’s youth work leaders with a working understanding of the climate emergency and in turn empower young people to take effective social action.

-Get the latest updates on YouthLink Scotland's work in ensuring young people can engage with COP26, Glasgow.
+Get the latest updates on YouthLink Scotland's work in ensuring young people can engage with and beyond COP26 and the climate emergency.

 Find blogs, podcasts, training and policy research to help build your climate emergency offer to young people.